etorkia/MCHammer.jl/docs/src/manual/3_time_series.md

 0	0.09	0.02	0.89;
 ]

-#As we can see, from a starting point of 88%, we have a 44% chance of still being married  and a 47% chance of being divorced.

 markov_a(Marital_StatM)

 ```

+### Times Series (Iterative Approach)
 ```@docs
 markov_ts
 ```
+A large bottling company wants to calculate market share based on clients switching to and from their beverage brands.
+The transition matrix below represents the probabilities of switching for the company's various beverage type

+**Drink Preferences Transition Matrix = [CherryCola DietCola CaffeinFree Classic Zero]**

+Assumming that each trial is equal to 1 year, we can calculate the brand shares at different points in time (e.g. 5 or 10 yrs.) using the `markov_ts()`

 ```@example Stochastic

-#A large bottling company wants to calculate market share based on clients switching to and from their beverage brands.

-#The transition matrix below represents the probabilities of switching for the company's various beverage types.

-#[CherryCola DietCola CaffeinFree Classic Zero]

 DrinkPreferences =
 [0.6	0.03 0.15 0.2 0.02;